Table of contents

 maritalStatus varchar,

-modified timestamp not null
+created timestamp not null

 package com.example.vok

-import com.github.vokorm.*
+import com.github.mvysny.ktormvaadin.ActiveEntity

-import com.gitlab.mvysny.jdbiorm.Dao
+import org.ktorm.entity.Entity

 import java.time.Instant